CU-ESIIL/climate_cube_math/docs/lexcube.md

     | v.show_cube_lexcube(title="PRISM JJA precipitation", cmap="RdBu_r")
 ```

+Pick whichever AOI input fits your workflow—`lat`/`lon` point, `bbox`, or a
+GeoJSON feature via `aoi_geojson`.
+Only one AOI option may be set per call.

 Behind the scenes the verb routes `(time, y, x)` data into Lexcube's widget API.
 As long as the cube is a 3D `xarray.DataArray` (or a Dataset with a single variable), the visualization launches instantly in a live notebook.

 You can also call the helper directly when you are not inside a pipe: